+Our gardening enthusiast readers often ask questions how to compost with worms.
 Vermicomposting is an indoor, year-round method of composting that can be easily set up in a plastic or wooden container.

 Red Wigglers are a great species of worm to use for vermicompost bins because they not only live in the upper portion of top soil, they also consume a lot of organic material and reproduce many worms in a short amount of time, creating worm castings (worm excrement) along the way!

 Building your own vermicomposting bin is a fun, easy activity for the entire family, especially when you follow these step-by-step directions.

-- Take the bin with holes in it and place on top of the rocks in the second bin.
+Take the bin with holes in it and place on top of the rocks in the second bin.
 The rocks will prop the inside bin up and allow any extra moisture to drain and collect at the bottom.

-- Spray the shredded paper well with water to soften it and to provide moisture for the worms.
+With a glass spray bottle of water, spray the shredded paper well with water to soften it and to provide moisture for the worms.

-- Cover any food with shredded paper!
+Cover any food with shredded paper.
 This is very important to prevent fruit flies or a pervasive smell of food.

-- Spray with water until all the paper is moist, not wet.
+Spray with water until all the paper is moist, not wet.

-- Check the bin every few days and add paper and water slowly as needed and add food sparingly.
+Check the bin every few days and add paper and water slowly as needed and add food sparingly.
 Food scraps can be added every few weeks.